Are social media ads as good as everyone thinks?

 Facebook Ads is not the ideal channel because…

-It’s a social network that users use on a personal level, they do not enter with the intention of making purchases.
+- It’s a social network that users use on a personal level, they do not enter with the intention of buy.

-A very big disadvantage for the advertisers of Facebook Ads is the lack of conversation tracking, something that stands out in Google Ads
+- There is a lack of conversation tracking, something that stands out in Google Ads.

-To use Facebook and its Ads tool, you will need time, patience, resilience, and, you will probably have to hire a Community Manager.
-With Google Ads you can use tools like Clever ecommerce, which does everything for you quickly, easily, and for free!
+- To use Facebook and its Ads tool, you will need time, patience, resilience, and, you will probably have to hire a Community Manager.
+With Google Ads you can use tools like Clever ecommerce, which do everything for you fast, easy, and even free!

-Although the universe of Facebook (2.32 billion users) includes the audience of Instagram and WhatsApp, Google Search and its Display network have a much higher number of users.
+- Although the universe of Facebook (2.32 billion users) must add the audience of Instagram and WhatsApp, Google Search and its Display network have a much higher number of users.

-If you want to know more about the comparison between Facebook Ads and Google Ads, don’t miss this infographic.
+If you want to know more about the comparison between these two, do not miss this infographic